MarcL/marclittlemore.com/src/posts/2020-11-14-pretty-code-screenshots.md

 ![Carbon screenshot](/images/posts/carbon-screenshot.png)

 [Carbon](https://carbon.now.sh/) is one of the easiest tools to use.
+There are no applications or extensions to install.
 You can quickly create great looking code screenshots on their website.
 Their code is also [open source on GitHub](https://github.com/carbon-app/carbon) if you want to use it yourself.

 Type your code into their online editor and you can see a prettified version of it inside a Mac-styled window.
 It allows you to choose a variety of code themes and can syntax highlight your code in various programming languages.
 You can also alter the background colour, padding, and many other window or editor options.
 Play around with it to see what you can create.